-- 3.132 When workers are turned to and work cannot continue because of bad weather (such determination to be made by the employer), the 4-hour minimum shall apply unless the workers are ordered back after a midshift meal.
+- 3.131 When workers are ordered to stand by and work cannot commence because of bad weather (such determination to be made by the employer), the 4-hour minimum shall apply.
+Extended time "before" the shift shall also be payable. - 3.132 When workers are turned to and work cannot continue because of bad weather (such determination to be made by the employer), the 4-hour minimum shall apply unless the workers are ordered back after a midshift meal.
 Extended time "before" the shift shall also be payable. - 3.133 When workers are turned to and commence work at the start of a shift in bad weather, they shall be entitled to pay for the full shift.
-Extended time "before" and "after" shall be payable. - 3.134 Any dead time resulting from bad weather shall be paid at the applicable rate of pay for the shift involved. - 3.2 Monthly guarantee for steady employees.
-No provision of this agreement shall preclude employment of workers under this agreement on a steady, monthly guarantee basis by any one of the employers.
-Workers so employed shall be available to their employer as determined by their employer.
-The monthly guarantee for such steady employees shall be the monetary equivalent of 200 hours per month at the applicable straight time rate. - 3.21 Weekly payment for steady employees.
-Steady employees shall receive a weekly payment if necessary, as an advance against their monthly guarantee, so that each week they are paid at least the equivalent of 50 hours at the straight time rate of pay.
-It is understood that this procedure does not change the monthly guarantee and may result in the necessity of an end-of-the-month adjustment to comply with the monthly guarantee.
+Extended time "before" and "after" shall be payable. - 3.134 Any dead time resulting from bad weather shall be paid at the applicable rate of pay for the shift involved. - 3.2 Each steady Walking Boss/Foreman shall be entitled to a maximum of eight days off in each calendar month, but no more than two days in any payroll week, having due regard for the workload of the employer. - 3.3 The provisions of this Section shall not apply in the event work is not available or possible due to fire, flood, earthquake, power failure or other acts of God, or as a result of ILWU unilateral action or because of work stoppages by other unions.